akrk1986/re-wx/docs/main-concepts.md

     app.MainLoop()
 ```

 That's it!
-If you copy/paste the above into your editor, you'll be the proud owner of a Hello World application.
+If you copy/paste the above into your editor, you'll be the proud owner of an Hello World application.